curl / Development / test-fileformat.pl

 Variables

-When the test is preprocessed, a range of "variables" in the test file will be replaced by their content at that time.
+When the test is preprocessed, a range of "variables" in the test file is replaced by their content at that time.

 Available substitute variables include: